mattdimicelli/Members_Only/README.md

 schema-based validation library which might allow for using the same schema on both the front end and the back end.

-Also, Glitch does not provide a static IP address.
-This is problematic in regards to MongoDB since MongoDB requires that any client that accesses the database has it's IP address in a whitelist.
-My imperfect solution was to allow connections to MongoDB from all IP addresses.
-For a commercial project or a project that requires mores security, this would obviously not be sufficient and another solution would be needed.